 This team would consist of 5 – 6 volunteer members.
 The team should draw from various kinds of positions and departments in order to produce a group with complementary skills.
 While the team should be diverse, we do not envision that an individual member “represents” a specific group or department on campus.
 Any staff member could interact with any member of the team, and each member of the team accepts the responsibility to work for the benefit of the staff as a whole.

 At least one month prior to setting the agenda, staff members will be invited to volunteer for the team for the upcoming year.

-Eligibility: Any staff member is eligible to volunteer except for senior administration (members of the President’s Staff, Deans, JMCNS Director).
+Eligibility: Any staff member is eligible to volunteer except for senior administration (members of the Senior Staff, Deans, Research Center Directors).

-Volunteer statement: Each volunteer will express his or her interest by submitting a personal statement that describes the issues and s/he would hope to address as a member of the team.
+Volunteer statement: Each volunteer will express his or her interest by submitting a personal statement that describes the issues that s/he would hope to address as a member of the team.

 Selection: New team members will be selected from among the volunteer candidates by the current working group.
 Each team will be responsible for selecting the following year’s team through the same process.
 The goal of the selection process will be to keep participation voluntary, dynamic, diverse, and flexible.

 The new volunteer group will be charged with facilitating a goal-setting meeting for the year and carry out the objectives of the staff as identified at that meeting.

 4. Work of annual agendas set by the entire staff

 The team is charged with surveying and/or convening the staff for the purpose of establishing an agenda or work plan for the year, driven by emerging issues, changing circumstances, and the forging of a consensus on priorities.
 During staff meetings, the team members will serve as facilitators to help draw out the views/ideas/suggestions of the entire staff and reach closure on the agenda.